oritwoen/omnichron/README.md

 - `options`: Global options for all requests (optional)

 Returns an object with:
-- `getSnapshots(domain, options?)`: Function to get archived snapshots for a domain, returning a full response object
+- `snapshots(domain, options?)`: Function to get archived snapshots for a domain, returning a full response object
 - `getPages(domain, options?)`: Function to get archived snapshots for a domain, returning only the pages array or throwing on error
 - `use(provider)`: Function to add a new provider to this archive instance
 - `useAll(providers)`: Function to add multiple providers to this archive instance at once